Skip to content

 Badminton: Intermediate (Southwest)

-Class is for players with previous experience and players will rotate nightly.
-Review the rules and strokes, and hit the court for a game of singles or doubles.
+Class is for players with previous experience.
+Hit the court for a game of singles or doubles- players will rotate partners and opponents throughout the evening.
 Improve all aspects of your game, including serves, hits and net play.
-Players are expected to bring their own badminton rackets.
-If class is full, please enroll for the waitlist.
+Players are expected to bring their own badminton rackets If class is full, please enroll for the waitlist.
 We will contact you if a space becomes available.

 • Waitlist